alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 ## Acknowledgements ##

-This app has been inspired, and contains/uses other projects.
+This application has been inspired, and contains/uses other projects.

 * Background [image][background-image] by [geralt][pixabay-geralt] from [Pixabay][pixabay]
 * Color palette was generated from the background image with the [Pictaculous][pictaculous] service